Audi Q3: Audi RS Q3 (2013-2016)

 It is the first production turbo model in a Q-series vehicle; based on the Audi RS Q3 concept.
 It features a 2.5 TFSI (2.5 L; 151 cu in) I5 turbo engine rated at 310 PS at 5200-6700 rpm and 420 Nm at 1500-5200 rpm, 7-speed S-tronic transmission with D and S modes, battery located in the luggage compartment, 4-link independent rear wheel suspensions, electro-mechanical rack and pinion steering, electro-mechanical parking brake and hill hold assist, 365 mm ventilated and perforated front brake discs with wave-shaped outer contours, black eight-piston calipers with RS logos, electronic stabilization control (ESC) with sport mode, 19-inch alloy wheels in German market (optional 20-inch wheels, with exclusive 5 dual-spoke V design from Audi RS Q3 concept), body accents and roof rails in matt aluminum, special door sill plates and door trim strips, a high-gloss black honeycomb front grille, RS front bumper and quattro emblem in the front air intake, roof spoiler, rear bumper with diffuser insert, elliptical tailpipe, a rear RS Q3 logo, choice of 8 body colors (including the exclusive Sepang Blue pearl effect), instrument cluster with gray gauges and white scales and red pointers, contrasting stitching in rock gray trim at flat bottom three-spoke multifunction steering wheel and gear selector lever, Multi Media Interface and driver information system with RS logo, RS menu with boost pressure, oil temperature and a lap timer; pedals and foot support in aluminum look, inlays in piano finish black (optional aluminum race or carbon), black (optional lunar silver) headlining, sport seats with embossed RS Q3 logos upholstered in black Alcantara/leather (optional Fine Nappa leather in black or lunar silver with contrasting stitching in rock gray or the design package with diamond stitching), reversible loadliner, optional towing bracket, RS-specific driver information system (park assist plus), Audi sound system with ten loudspeakers, xenon plus headlights, LED tail lights.
 The car accelerates from 0 to 100 km/h in 5.5 seconds and onto a limited top speed of 250 kph.

 Infotainment options include MMI Navigation plus, Bose surround sound system with 14 loudspeakers with up to 465 watts of output power, Bluetooth car phone online advanced driver-assistance systems.

 Optional styling packages (in matt aluminum or black) include flaps in the side air intakes, the trim on the diffuser, and the fins on the roof spoiler.

 The vehicle was unveiled at the 2013 Geneva Motor Show, followed by Wörthersee Tour 2013.

-Deliveries of the German model began in the fall of 2013.
+Deliveries of the German model began in the late 2013.

 Deliveries in the UK started in early 2014.

 It will not be available in Canada.

 In late September 2015, it was found out that the Volkswagen Group had implanted a defeat device to cheat emission tests.
 The Audi Q3 was also listed to be fitted with one such device.